TOP

 and trust?
 Will someone

-provide me with packing tips, explaining the ship's dress code and advise me of what customs I should observe in each country I visit?
+provide me with packing tips, explain the ship's dress code and advise me of what customs I should observe in each country we visit?
 Will I have

-dinner each evening with my own friends at
+dinner each evening with my personal friends at

 our own private dining table?
 Do I have early